rafarojasg21/MITCS-Project/README.md

 Hello there!

 This was my internship project and it was about making a web application using HTML5, CSS, JS, C# and SQL for the DB.
+All was made in Visual Studio and SQL Server Management Studio.

 Let's get right into it.